superALLEY/150InterviewQuestion/Problem 6/ReadMe.md

    `git clone https://github.com/superALLEY/150InterviewQuestions.git`

 2. **Navigate to the Problem Folder:**
-   Locate the folder for the "Majority Element" problem.
+   Locate the folder for the "Array Rotation" problem.

 3. **Run the Solution:**
    Open the solution file in your preferred IDE and execute it to see the results.